octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/others/_index.md

       url: /fully-managed-open-source-services
     - name: Applications
       url: /fully-managed-open-source-services/applications
-    - name: Email marketing
+    - name: Others
-      url: /fully-managed-open-source-services/applications/email-marketing
+      url: /fully-managed-open-source-services/applications/others

 content:
   id: "others"
   title: "'Others'"
   catalog: applications
   category: others
-  description: Unleash the potential of open-source applications with our managed services.
-Whether you need content management, communication tools, or e-commerce platforms, our services ensure smooth operations, timely updates, and expert support, so you can deliver an exceptional user experience.
+  description: Unleash the full potential of open-source applications with our comprehensive managed services.
+From content management systems and communication tools to powerful e-commerce platforms, we ensure your software operates at peak performance.
+Our expert team handles deployment, maintenance, timely updates, and 24/7 support, so you can focus on delivering exceptional user experiences.
+With our services, you'll benefit from seamless operations, enhanced security, and the confidence that your platform is always up-to-date.
+Let us take the complexity out of managing open-source applications while you reap the benefits of innovation and efficiency.
 ---